It’s been asked why even have this site at dotcom.

 When leaving Blogger due to their “guilty until eventually cleared” policy after a troll tried to take my site down in 2008, this was on offer, plus it was necessary to have a “dot com” in order to get the API key for Akismet.
 That key ran much more too.

-For heavy blogging though, this site you’re now on does not cut it and WP have designed it solely for new bloggers with light loads – their idea is that you’ll go to the paysite dot-org for the heavy lifting.
+For heavy blogging though, this site you’re now on does not cut it – WP have designed it solely for new bloggers with light loads – so the main blogging is found via the navbar link above: “Main Site”.